Skip to content

 4 — Organize Body Paragraphs

 Before you start analyzing, dedicate the first section of your essay’s body to the work’s summary.
-Remember that your reader can be unfamiliar with the source, but they should know the context to understand the arguments you’ll discuss later in your text.
+Remember that your readers can be unfamiliar with the source, but they should know the context to understand the arguments you’ll discuss later in your text.

 Now it’s time to write a critical analysis and address the main points you mentioned in the introduction.
-Follow the rule: “one paragraph = one point.”
+Follow the rule: “One paragraph = one point.”

 Start with the topical sentence, and then support it with textual evidence from the material you’re analyzing.
 Incorporate quotes and citations; use footnotes or endnotes if necessary.